General mechanism for concentration-based cell size control

 Surprisingly, experiments that altered size-dependent production of these proteins \cite{bashir2023size} or removed key proteins thought to act as size sensors in fission yeast \cite{wood2013pom1} revealed no impact on size control.
 Additionally, models relying on concentration accumulation to a threshold are unstable in principle, because division alone does not change concentrations, and therefore the next generation starts at the threshold immediately.
 This leaves the molecular mechanism responsible for yeast size control, and concentration-based control in general, widely unresolved.

 Here, we introduce a general mechanistic model for concentration-based size control that relies on molecular concentration checkpoints for cell cycle progression.
-First, we demonstrate mathematically, without specifying a mechanism, that to achieve sizer control through a concentration threshold, the dynamics of the concentration must be a pure function of size.
+First, we demonstrate mathematically, without specifying a model, that to achieve sizer control through a concentration threshold, the concentration must be a pure function of size.
 Second, we show that a concentration-based mechanism for size control is only stable for multiple cell cycle checkpoints (stages).
 Third, we show that our model predicts the robustness of size control against disturbances in the production of molecules at an individual stage.
 Last, we compare this prediction, and the ensuing effects on the size statistics, to recent experimental data in fission yeast.

-We start by deriving the functional form of the concentration dynamics required to achieve sizer control.
-In the $n$th generation, cell size is $s=s(b_n,t)$, where $b_n$ is birth size in that generation and $t$ is time since birth.
-Similarly, $c=c(b_n,t)$ is the concentration of a molecule that must reach a threshold $c^*$ to trigger division.
+We start by deriving the functional form of the concentration required to achieve sizer control.
+In the $n$th generation, cell size is $s(b_n,t)$, where $b_n$ is birth size in that generation and $t$ is time since birth.
+In general, the concentration of a molecule can depend on $s$, $t$, and $b_n$.
+We therefore write the most general concentration function within a generation as $c(s,b_n,t)$.
+The explicit dependence on $b_n$ allows for transient molecular dynamics that depend on the initial size in that generation.
+Accounting for this transient dependence is important when molecular dynamics occur on a time scale comparable to size dynamics.
+Since $s$ is itself a function of $b_n$ and $t$, $c(s,b_n,t)$ is more generally written as $c(b_n,t)$.
+We note that our choice of the concentration to be a function of size and time does not exclude more complex dependencies on other molecular factors that can depend on size, time, or both.
+To trigger division, a concentration threshold, $c^*$, must be reached.
 At division, $t=T_n$, size and concentration satisfy the equations $s(b_n,T_n)=2b_{n+1}$ and $c(b_n,T_n)=c^*$, where the first equation assumes the cell divides in half.
 Taking the derivative of both equations with respect to $b_n$, we find